Income Statements: How To Read & Use Them

 • An income statement summarizes a business’s revenues, expenses, and profits over a specific period, providing insights into operational performance and profitability.

-• It typically includes revenue, cost of goods sold (COGS), gross profit, operating expenses, non-operating income or expenses, and net income.
+• It typically includes revenue, expenses, gross profit, operating income, and net income.

 • Businesses can choose a single-step format, which simplifies calculations, or a multi-step format, which offers detailed breakdowns like gross and operating income.